Citation, DOI, disclosures and article data

 The overall incidence is thought to be increasing.
-In the United States, there is a greater incidence among patients of European descent compared those of African American descent.
+In the United States, there is a greater incidence among patients of European descent compared to those of African-American descent.

 The risk factors for endometrial carcinoma are anything that leads to increased estrogen exposure 21:

 hereditary non-polyposis colon cancer (HNPCC) 4: estimated 30-50x increased lifetime risk